mkramlich/portfolio/sw-eng-MikeKramlich.txt

 * **Organism:** conceived, designed and coded an original strategy desktop GUI computer game about rival colonies on a shared planet in a sci-fi setting. turn-based, top-down 2D perspective.
 I also designed and drew all the graphical elements for icons and textures.
     tech: C/C++, Windows

-* **Valkyrie:** conceived, designed and coded an original strategy desktop GUI computer game, involving turn- based battles between fleets of starships in 2D space. also created all the graphical elements.
+* **Valkyrie:** conceived, designed and coded an original strategy desktop GUI computer game, involving turn-based battles between fleets of starships in 2D space. also created all the graphical elements.
     tech: C, Windows

 Testimonials